2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 ### The Right to Work

 The right to work is a good example of the drift of democratic egalitarianism.
 In a speech to the Constituent Assembly in 1848, Tocqueville took a stand against the right to work in the draft constitution.
-If the State undertakes to provide work for all workers, he argued, or if it ensures that they always find it in the job market, as the socialists want, it will lead to becoming "the great and unique organizer of labur."
+If the State undertakes to provide work for all workers, he argued, or if it ensures that they always find it in the job market, as the socialists want, it will lead to becoming "the great and unique organizer of labor."

 In this speech, Tocqueville compares socialism to the Ancien Régime, for whom "its subjects are infirm and weak beings who must always be held by the hand, lest they fall or hurt themselves."
 Socialism is thus "a new form of servitude" for three reasons: